 « Return to Audition Preparation

-Piano auditions must include all the components which are described below:
+Piano auditions must include all the components described below:

-- The student must play scales and arpeggios, hands together, four octaves, ascending and descending, in 16th notes at a tempo where quarter note equals 100 beats per minute, from memory.
-Please note that the arpeggios must also be in 16th notes (not triplets) at the same tempo.
-We provide two explanatory documents.
-The first shows a good way to practice scales and arpeggios in rhythm.
-The second gives a chart which explains fingerings for all 24 keys, scales and arpeggios, both hands.
+- Two explanatory documents: The first shows a good way to practice scales and arpeggios in rhythm.
+The second gives a chart that explains fingerings for all 24 keys, scales and arpeggios, both hands.

 - The student will be given a short sight-reading test.
 The difficulty of the sight-reading example will be approximately equal to hymns such as A Mighty Fortress is Our God, or piano literature such as Kinderszenen, Op.
 15, by Robert Schumann.

 - 3. Interview

 - You will be asked about your career goals, performance experience, and other related questions that will help us guide you in our program.

 - The student should provide a written music resume that includes a list of all significant repertoire studied during high school, performance experience (church, school, contests, recitals, etc), and a brief statement of the student's musical goals for college and beyond.

 On-campus auditions are preferred and required for applicants living within 300 miles.
 If a recorded audition is necessary, please submit a DVD or link to your video online using the same guidelines for on-campus auditions.